AlenAlic/DANCE/README.md

     sudo apt -y update
     sudo apt -y upgrade

-On Ubunto, you might need to update your drivers as well:
+On Ubuntu, you might need to update your drivers as well:

     sudo ubuntu-drivers autoinstall